4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 **Dining Philosophers Problem**
 - Solutions
 	- Semaphores
-		- First sol
+		- First sol: Grab both forks and start eating.
+Invalid if all 5 of these idiotas sit at the table
-		- Second sol
+		- Second sol: Make sure only 4 can sit at one time therefore each can pick up 2 forks at the same time
 	- Monitor

 **UNIX Concurrency Mechanisms**
 -

 # 5. Concurrency: Mutual Exclusion & Synchronization
 ## Key terms related to concurrency